All learners in ATT academies will experience a curriculum that:

 - Physical Education

-In addition, students can choose from a range of GCSEs and vocational qualifications, which can be found in our KS4 Curriculum 2016/2018 document.
+In addition, students can choose from a range of GCSEs and vocational qualifications, which can be found by following the link:

 Key Stage 3